 I have some exciting news; I will host a few free tutorials and some that come with patterns!
 They graciously sent me material so I could sew up some fantastic, fun projects!
 A collaboration with Girl Charlee fabrics regarding some fun nontraditional projects to most think they can use a stretch knit.

 Think about stretch knit, and what makes you afraid to use it?
 Can I help you overcome that?
 Why can’t it be used in some nontraditional ways?

 So I mentioned the Triple Stitch; I love this stitch for my stretchy fabrics if serging isn’t going to work.
-This stitch is a Speciality Stitch on many machines; it’s considered a reinforcement stitch for wovens and stretchy stitch for knits, and I love using this stitch because it is a straight stitch.
+This stitch is a Speciality Stitch on many machines; it’s considered a reinforcement stitch for wovens and a stretchy stitch for knits, and I love using this stitch because it is a straight stitch.
 Whenever I sew two layers with a zig-zag stitch, I typically encounter puckering at the seam if utilizing that stitch, it makes my seams almost look like scallops, and I am not a fan.

-Practice on your fabric before stitching anything together; I always highly recommend taking a scrap piece and folding it over to simulate the conditions in which you would be sewing.
+Practice on your fabric before stitching anything together; I always highly recommend taking a scrap piece and folding it over to simulate the conditions you would be sewing.
 Then see what stitches you like the best!
 Everyone has different tastes, and that is ok!
 Do what works for you.

 Creating your infinity scarf with stretch knit

 - 1/4 yard stretch knit (my favorite is 95% cotton/5% spandex)

 - I am using Mustard and Ivory Stripe Cotton Spandex Knit from Girl Charlee

 - Size 12 needle – Ballpoint, Jersey, or Strehttps://amzn.to/3StQyUMtch

 - Matching Thread (I prefer 100% polyester with garment construction)